kissjs/node-mongoskin/Readme.md

 ### all the methods from Collection.prototype

-See [node-mongodb-native](https://github.com/christkv/node-mongodb-native) for more information.
+See [Collection](https://github.com/christkv/node-mongodb-native/blob/master/lib/mongodb/collection.js#L45) of node-mongodb-native for more information.

     checkCollectionName
     count